-Annual leave entitlement is as described in the Terms and Conditions of Service.
-Study leave entitlement is 30 days per year
+Annual leave entitlement is as described in the Terms and Conditions of Service Specialty Grade Doctors (England) 2021.
+Study leave entitlement is 30 days over a fixed three year period.

-Further details are available in the Medical Staff Leave
+Further details are available in the Senior Medical Staff Leave Policy.